LLM

 LLM Embeddings

 An entry in the embedding scaffold represents data the LLM can pull from to answer client questions.
-The source shows where teh data is from, updated reflects the last time this information was updated, the llm model used and the dimensionality.
+The source shows where the data is from, updated reflects the last time this information was updated, the llm model used and the dimensionality.

 LLM Prompts